-What to Consider in Buying Accounting Tools for Non-Profit Organizations
+What to Consider in Buying Accounting Software for Non-Profit Organizations?

 When searching the market for accounting software, the options can be overwhelming.
 Typically, companies who categorize themselves as for profit are the ones looking for software.
 However, we often forget there is a sector of the business world for non-profit organizations.
 While both are businesses, a non-profit operates differently than a for profit, especially when it comes to financial recording.

 Some of the differences between the two business structures include cost allocations and the reporting of expenses.
 Also, tax reporting will be different due to the legality of each business structure.
 An example would be within a non-profit structure, services or products are unable to be sold for a profit.
 That means within standard accounting software, the applicability to a non-profit is minimal.

 Non-profit organizations must categorize expenses across management, fundraising, and operation areas.
 Review the accounting software because it should give you the ability to expense items throughout those categories.
 An example would be you may need to know that within your office, a certainly percentage is used for administrative tasks.

 As with any business, knowing the allocation of these funds gives you the tools necessary to project costs.
 If you organize a fundraiser, your accounting system needs to generate how much the fundraiser cost.
 When it comes do the details, there are several standards at your disposal on how to apply costs, albeit direct or indirect.
 This would be a discussion for your financial advisor or accountant to find what fits your business best.